Chiang Mai Gay Travel

 Sharing beer each evening with our hostel host and my group of friends was one of my fondest memories of Chiang Mai.
 Mixed in with some other travelers, we certainly had one of those true “backpacker” experiences.
 Everything felt communal and everyone felt relaxed.

 Crashing in a hostel is most common when visiting Chiang Mai.
 It’s all about serenity.
-Overly standard hotels could potentially impede your ability to connect with nature.
+Overly standard hotels can make it more difficult to connect with nature, at least in my opinion.

-There are lots of options for Chiang Mai hostels on Airbnb.
+There are lots of options for Chiang Mai hostels on Hostelworld.
 Many offer private rooms and even private bathrooms.
 You can definitely stay in a hostel without a shared bedroom situation.

 I stayed at the Counting Sheeps Hostel in Chiang Mai and it was wonderful.
 I didn’t look for luxury accommodations because I was more interested in meeting with some other travelers in a communal setting.
 There was still plenty of privacy though.